 The primary goal of Columbia College’s Counseling Services is to help students develop the personal awareness and skills necessary to handle difficulties and to more fully benefit from their college experience.
-Services are available to currently enrolled, full-time students in the Women’s College.
+Services are available to all students currently enrolled in either the Women’s College or evening program.

 We help students:

 - Obsessive-Compulsive Disorder (OCD)